strapsai/front_depth_to_costmap/README.md

-# ROS 2 costmap generated from image-based traversability  (for AGX ORIN)
+# ROS 2 Traversability-Based Costmap (for Jetson AGX Orin)

+Generate costmaps using image-based traversability predictions.
+Designed for use with ROS 2 on Jetson AGX Orin (JetPack 6.2).

+---

 ## Installation

 You will need to install the following: